mirte-robot/mirte-documentation/doc/programming_mcu.rst

    Uploading over the air with Arduino IDE is not perfect.
 For one it uses mDNS which is not supported by Windows 10.
 It also requires root login on the SBC which is far from optimal.
-   We therefore might decide on removing this feature, so be carefull when using this in any educational material.
+   We therefore might decide on removing this feature, so be careful when using this in any educational material.

 The Arduino IDE should be configured in the same way as if the MCU was connected to the PC through USB.
 For the STM this means: